PAGSAdmin/PIF-PUF/README.md

 ---

+**Origin**

+I developed PIF/PUF as a simple, human-centered alternative to algorithmic news feeds — one that starts with measurable population impact rather than engagement or media volume.
+It remains an early, open-source framework.

+---

 ## Why This Matters

 In the past, news had a clear “go-to place” — the newspaper, evening TV broadcast, or radio.